Wi-Fi-Labs/Labs-Guides/MISC/3DS/CitraSetup.md

-﻿# Citra & Lime3DS Setup & Configuration Guide
+﻿# Citra & Azahar Setup & Configuration Guide

-This guide aims to be a simple step-by-step set of instructions to configure and setup Citra or Lime3DS for ease of access to its in-depth folders where stuff like savefiles, ips patches etc are stored.<br>
+This guide aims to be a simple step-by-step set of instructions to configure and setup Citra or Azahar for ease of access to its in-depth folders where stuff like savefiles, ips patches etc are stored.<br>
 It will also prepare your setup for later ease of installation of PokeReader, which is the recommended assisted tool for 3DS RNG.<br>
 _Italicized steps_ in the guides below means that step is optional!<br>
-At the end you also have an in-depth explanation of how Citra/Lime3DS's User Directory is arranged and what each folder contains, should you wish to learn more.<br><br>
+At the end you also have an in-depth explanation of how Citra/Azahar's User Directory is arranged and what each folder contains, should you wish to learn more.<br><br>
 This guide assumes you have already dumped your own games and update data to use with the emulator.
 If you haven't done so yet and you need instructions on how to, check out [this guide](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/MISC/3DS/Dumping3DSData.md)

-## Citra & Lime3DS Setup for Pokemon RNG Guide
+## Citra & Azahar Setup for Pokemon RNG Guide

 ### Initial Setup
-- Download and extract the latest release .zip from either [Citra](https://github.com/PabloMK7/citra/releases) or the [Lime3DS](https://github.com/Lime3DS/lime3ds-archive/releases) repos.
+- Download and extract the latest release .zip from either [Citra](https://www.mediafire.com/file/kt4swsvws4p1ess/citra-canary-2700.zip/file) or the [Azahar](https://github.com/azahar-emu/azahar) repos.
+- Using the last official Citra version above is advised if you want to make heavy use of Initial Seed RNG.
+If not, using the latest Azahar version is advised.
+Both work with the latest PokeReader release.
-- Create a folder in your PC wherever you want to have Citra or Lime3DS installed - it is recommended that this folder be outside the standard `Program Files` folder.
-You can name this folder as you wish (for the purpose of this guide I will be naming mine `CITRA`).
+- Create a folder in your PC wherever you want to have Citra or Azahar installed - it is recommended that this folder be outside the standard `Program Files` folder.
+You can name this folder as you wish (for the purpose of this guide I will be naming mine `Azahar`).
-- Copy the folder you extracted from the .zip (example for this guide's purpose: `citra-windows-msvc-xxxx`) into the new folder you created in the previous step.
-Make sure to copy the 2nd tier folder and not the 'first layer' one - You should have a layout like `CITRA\citra-windows-msvc-xxxx\(several folders, dll, exe files etc)` once you're done.
+- Copy the folder you extracted from the .zip (example for this guide's purpose: `azahar-xxxx-windows-msvc`) into the new folder you created in the previous step.
+Make sure to copy the 2nd tier folder and not the 'first layer' one - You should have a layout like `Azahar\azahar-xxxx-windows-msvc\(several folders, dll, exe files etc)` once you're done.
-- _Create a folder inside `CITRA` to place your dumped game ROMs in.
+- _Create a folder inside `Azahar` to place your dumped game ROMs in.
 You can name it as you wish._
-- Create a folder inside `citra-windows-msvc-xxxx` named `user`; then inside that create 2 new folders named `nand` and `sdmc` respectively.
+- Create a folder inside `azahar-xxxx-windows-msvc` named `user`; then inside that create 2 new folders named `nand` and `sdmc` respectively.
 - Inside the `sdmc` folder you just created, create a new folder named `luma`.
-- _In `citra-windows-msvc-xxxx`, create a shortcut for the `citra-qt.exe` or `lime3ds-gui.exe` app file.
+- _In `azahar-xxxx-windows-msvc`, create a shortcut for the `azahar.exe` or `citra-qt.exe` or app file.
 You can name the shortcut whatever you prefer.
-Then move this shortcut into the base ``CITRA`` folder; or wherever else you'd like to conveniently access the emulator app directly!_
+Then move this shortcut into the base `Azahar` folder; or anywhere else you'd like to conveniently access the emulator app directly, such as your Desktop._
 - Once all of the above steps are done, you can now open Citra or Lime3DS for the first time - you can try to do so via your shortcut if you created one!
 ### In-App Setup
 What we will now do is reconfigure the location of the User Directory for ease of access, among other miscellaneous settings in the app